 A parent’s change of circumstances may affect an assessment of child support.
 Examples include birth of another dependent child, unemployment, or change to the arrangements for spending time with a child.
-You should let CS know as soon as changes occur as some changes may not be backdated.
+You should let CS know as soon as changes occur as time limits may apply and some changes may not be back-dated.

 If separated parents reconcile, CS will suspend child support liability under an assessment (s 150E) for six months.
 CS will amend the administrative assessment depending on when they are notified/become aware of the change in care arrangements.

 Following separation and in some circumstances, either parent may apply to CS to exclude additional income earned to meet post-separation costs.
 To apply, the requirements in section 44 of the Assessment Act must be met.

 Either parent may apply to CS for an assessment to be changed (s 98B Assessment Act).
 CS may also initiate a change of assessment (s 98K).

 A change of assessment may not go back in time (more than 18 months and less than seven years from the date of lodgment), except with the court’s permission (see “Application to court”).